 Have someone always on hand that is qualified in First Aid and CPR.
 This is a good idea for a club project to train all your members in these valuable skills before they are needed.
-Contact your local American Red Cross chapter for more information in your area.
+Contact your local American Red Cross chapter for more information.